atomone-hub/genesis/CONSTITUTION.md

   - **Supermajority of Two-Thirds** - the Supermajority is defined to be exactly "more than two thirds" (+2/3, or at least one iota more than two thirds) and cannot change even by a Constitutional Majority.
+> XXX link to separate definitions for simple and supermajority for both hub and DAO governance.

 - **Mandates:** - Binding directives issued by the AtomOne Hub or parent DAOs that cannot be amended or repealed by sub-DAOs.